By Terry Trucco

 As boutique hotels have become increasingly private, WestHouse, fashioned as a concierge floor that swallowed a hotel, takes the idea to new heights.
 The bar tucked in the back of the Art Deco lobby is only for “hotel residents,” as guests are called.
-So is the roof terrace opening later this summer.
+So is the roof terrace.
 And you can’t come in off the street and butter up a bagel – or anything else – from the good-looking breakfast spread of smoked salmon, artisanal breads, yoghurt and berries, even if you offer to pay.

 All this is quite nice for residents, even temporary ones touring the place like me.

 A spot on a high-back velvet sofa in the “den” — the part of the lobby that evokes a living room — is great for curling up with your tablet, especially when accompanied by strong coffee in a pretty china cup (you can pour all you like all day long).
 And because the den is off limits to interlopers, there’s a collegial feel in the air, even if you don’t actually talk to anyone seated nearby.